mees-van-wel/hexa-center-website/src/routes/guide/scheduling/calendar/index.md

 # Calendar

-The calendar `addon` is part of the scheduling module in Hexa Center.
+The calendar page is part of the scheduling `addon` in Hexa Center.
 Use the calendar addon to create appointments, view your colleagues appointments and create video calls.

 ## 1. Calendar definition